214 results found

 One of Ireland's leading surf schools, Perfect Day, caters for the needs of all surfers.
 Whether you are a beginner or an advanced surfer, young or old, they can help you surf better.

-Seventh Wave Surf School is located at Enniscrone beach in County Sligo.
+7th Wave Surf, Sup, Kayak School is located at Enniscrone beach in County Sligo.
 An idyllic location, it has over two miles of excellent surfing conditions suitable for the novice and intermediate surfer.

 County Sligo Surf Club in Strandhill, County Sligo is one of the older surf clubs in Ireland, founded in the early 1970s.